Monachawla1712/readme-doc/README.md/Directory_structure.md

               2. doks-bootstrap - Contains all necessary resources for creating addons like cert-manager, ingress-nginx controller, DigitalOcean registry integration, static-route-operator, and monitoring (Prometheus, Grafana, Loki, and Mimir).

-              3. tfstate - Contains resources for creating DigitalOcean Spaces and managing the remote state file.

-              4. vpc - Contains resources for creating the VPC network and gateway droplet.
+              3. vpc - Contains resources for creating the VPC network and gateway droplet.

 ##  Directory Structure
 ### Major Folders